meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_IGNORE_SNAPSHOT_IF_DB_EXISTS`
 **CLI option**: `--ignore-snapshot-if-db-exists`

-The engine will skip snapshot importation if a database already exists and not return an error in such case.
+The engine skips snapshot importation if a database already exists.
+No error is thrown in this case.